trilhagroup/ETFlowView/README.md

 **ETFlowView** is an automatic layout engine, so every single subview will be updated when the frame of a view in the hierarchy is changed.

-If you are a web or Android developer, you must be surprised that this project even exists, since Apple should have implemented it many many years ago.
+As a web or Android developer, you must be surprised that this project even exists, since Apple should have implemented it many many years ago.

-One element after the other.
-You just write the code and the elements fit where they need to be.

 Installation
 --------